-Figure 4: BCDS System Workflow and Modeling Architecture

-Upon user selection, the BCDS retrieves appropriate model(s) from the model repository.
-The ingest engine verifies that the claim satisfies the eligibility requirement, and executes the required calculations against the target claim and related claimant data to create a composite feature set.
+Upon user selection, the BCDSS retrieves the appropriate model(s) from the model repository.
+The ingest engine verifies that the claim satisfies the eligibility requirement and executes the required calculations against the target claim and related claimant data to create a composite feature set.
 The modeling engine then conducts the pattern matching and either assigns the associate CDD (where a match is found), or identifies that the CDD could not be established.
-Finally, the output engine integrates descriptive information about the claim (and the CDD, where appropriate) and formats the data in accordance with the users selection.
+Finally, the output engine integrates descriptive information about the claim (and the CDD, where appropriate) and formats the data in accordance with the user’s selection.

 Section 4: Data Requirements